-I’ve written about my 1979 car/train collision, which is part of my memory bank that becomes revisited from time to time.
-Especially when June 15 of each year rolls around!
-Here’s a bit more about the story.
-While hospitalized following surgery on my head and on my right arm, I was administered an IV bag that did not have my name on it.
+I’ve written about my 1979 car/train collision, which is part of my memory bank that becomes revisited from time to time especially when June 15th of each year rolls around!
+Here’s a bit more about the story: While hospitalized following surgery on my head and on my right arm, I was administered an IV bag that did not have my name on it.

 My maiden name is Prochnow NOT the name written on the bag.
 My mom caught the error after inspecting what was all hooked up to me (I was still unconscious) and reported it to a staff nurse.
 The name on one of the IV bags was that of the male driver of the car I was in that slammed into a parked train; also an inpatient in a room down the hall.
 Thank goodness the IV bag contained only Lasix!
 How could a nurse hook me up without checking my name?
 Yes, we had plastic id bracelets back then!
 No harm done.
 Thank you mom!

-Recently, I was driving alone, and coming upon railroad tracks noticed the crossbar was malfunctioning.
+Awhile back, I was driving in my car alone, and coming upon railroad tracks noticed the crossbar was malfunctioning.
 It was going up/and down over and over.
-At this crossing (near EFCO), the lights were not flashing and I did not see any train approaching from either direction.
+At this crossing (near EFCO on Broadway), the lights were not flashing and I did not see any train approaching from either direction.
 The bars were out of whack!
-Trust, me I did not see a train approaching this day.
+Trust me, I did not see a train approaching this day.
 However, a foolish driver drove around the gates and over the multiple crossings.

-I actually felt odd, even telling my mother of the situation and call as maybe this was some sort of healthy release to my own personal lawsuit.
+I actually felt odd, even telling my mother of the situation and the call.
+Maybe it was some sort of healthy release to my own personal situation and lawsuit.
 Read on please!

-The irony of me reporting a problem with a railroad crossing is that one reason for the lawsuit my family and I filed following the 1979 car/train collision against RIRR was the fact that the cross buck at the crossing near the high school at the site and time of the accident I incurred was missing.
-Yes, the cross buck, the two signs that cross at the top, was gone, perhaps some kid had stolen it?
+The irony of me reporting a problem with a railroad crossing is that one reason for the lawsuit my family and I filed following the 1979 car/train collision against Rock Island Railroad was the fact that the cross bucks at the crossing near the high school at the site and time of the accident I incurred was missing.
+Yes, the cross buck, the two signs that cross at the top, was gone, missing, not there.
+I have no idea why.
+Perhaps some kid had stolen it?

-During the trial (Hardin County Courthouse in Eldora), besides that fact this railroad maintenance error was swept under the rug, somehow, we (my entire family) knew a member of the jury.
-She was the sister of a long time neighbor we had several ties with while growing up in the 60s-70s.
-I was best friend’s for many years with the woman juror’s sister daughter, as was my sister with a second daughter (make sense?).
+The juror was the sister of a long time neighbor we had several ties with while growing up.
+In fact we used to go on family vacations to South Dakota with that juror’s sister.
+I was best friends for many years with the woman juror’s sister’s daughter, as was my sister with a second daughter (make sense?).

-An injury comes with costs, no matter the situation, and a story that explains the situation from a personal point of view, and one that matters is fundamentally necessary for you and your client.
+An injury comes with costs, no matter the situation, and a story that explains the situation from a personal point of view is fundamentally necessary for you and your client.
 If you need a personal story about your client, for the jury and the judge to read, let me help.
-Contact me for more information.
-You’ll find I care a lot, especially if justice is lacking.

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.